vectorgrp/ci-siltest-demo/README.md

 To trigger the pipeline, using the webeditor, do the following steps:

 1. Go to the file you want to edit.
-For example /ECU/Appl/Source/LightCtrl.c
+For example [this file](/ECU/Appl/Source/LightCtrl.c)

 2. On the top right, there is a button called "Edit this file".
 Press it to be able to edit the file.